rambleraptor/rambleraptor.github.io/_posts/2015-1-17-hackathons_good.md

 We're about 20 hours in so far.
 Or rather we've got 11:16 left according to MHacks app.
 Math isn't exactly my friend at this point of the night.
 I'm not exactly sure what a number is anymore (but I definitely know what an int or float is.)
 It's always a wonder why people choose to abuse themselves through hackathons.
 If you code in class, why would you possibly spend all weekend doing it with no sleep and nothing but catered food and cookies?
 It's something I'm pretty curious about right now, as I'm mentally exhausted, physically drained, and starring at my Facebook feed full of partying friends.

 There's a huge frenzy around hackathons right now.
 I just counted a bazillion (10) Facebook groups without trying.
 There's a major league in the vein of the MLB or the football people.
-People are running around in their pajamas with an IV of Red Bull, 3 different VR devices, and a combination of exhaustion and exhiliration.
+People are running around in their pajamas with an IV of Red Bull, 3 different VR devices, and a combination of exhaustion and exhilaration.
 Some poor overworked recruiters are staying up all night to impress college students.
 It's incredible.

 I'm a bit of an outsider on the topic.
 I only go to my local hackathon, I never win and I usually bail out early.
 I've never gotten a job offer from one and my laptop doesn't have four layers of startup stickers.
 But, here are my thoughts, anyways.